fromholdio/silverstripe-gridfield-limiter/README.md

 Small module to limit number of records that can be added to a SilverStripe GridField.

-Important - this module does not validate the number of records being added against a set limit, or prevent them being added at an ORM/code-level.
+Important - this module does not prevent records being added at an ORM/code-level in any way.

-Instead, it manipulates the `GridField` UI to prevent a CMS user adding more records once a set limit is reached.
+Instead, it manipulates the `GridField` UI to allow developers to hide controls like `GridFieldAddNewButton` once a set limit is reached, preventing CMS users from adding more records via that grid field.

 * It hides `GridFieldAddNewButton`, `GridFieldAddExistingAutocompleter` and other `GridFieldComponent`s you define, if the limit is reached
 * Optionally, if limit has been reached, a message is also presented to the user notifying them of this